rei/rei-cedar-docs/docs/components/input/README.md

       "type": "do",
       "image": "input/Input__Label_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "input with proper label",
-      "caption": "use concise and meaningful labels."
+      "alt": "Input with proper label concisely describing what needs to be entered.", "caption": "use concise and meaningful labels."
     },
     {
       "type": "dont",
       "image": "input/Input__Label_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "input with too long of label", "caption": "use instructional or help text for the label."
+      "alt": "Input with a label that's too long and includes help text.", "caption": "use instructional or help text for the label."
     }
   ],